TheBlueOompaLoompa/school-project/docs/article.md

 ##### Credits

-Since this is public I would like to keep my identity anonymous, people in my class can identify me from the spreadsheet, or by the fact that I wear my bright orange watch almost every day.
+Since this is public I would like to keep my identity anonymous, people in my class can identify me from the spreadsheet, or by the fact that I wear my bright pink watch almost every day.

 ---